MG F / MG TF: Mark II

 The MG F underwent a facelift in autumn of 1999, and gave the car a revised interior as well as styling tweaks and fresh alloy wheel designs.
-There was also the introduction of a base 1.6 version and a more powerful 1.8L 160 hp (119 kW) variant called the Trophy 160 in 2001, which had a 0–60 mph time of 6.9 seconds.
+There was also the introduction of a base 1.6 l version and a more powerful 1.8 l 160 hp variant called the Trophy 160 in 2001, which had a 0–60 mph time of 6.9 seconds (0–97 km/h).
 The Trophy was only produced for a limited time.

-An automatic version with a CVT called the Steptronic was introduced in 2001.
+An automatic version with a continuously variable transmission (CVT) called the Steptronic was introduced in 2001.
 The MG F continued to sell well in spite of the sale of the Rover Group, which was announced in March 2000.
 Land Rover was sold to Ford, while the MG and Rover marques were sold to the Phoenix consortium for £10.
 In spite of competition from the likes of Mazda MX-5, BMW Z3 and Audi TT, the MG F still proved popular, remaining Britain's best selling convertible car.
 A total of 77,269 MG F's were built.
 And 799 Limited versions.

 EXF

 Project EXF represents a limited production of five single-seat MG F sports cars that allude to historic land-speed records set by MG between 1930 and 1959.
-Known simply as the F, the MG car features largely standard MG F components, a turbocharged 1.4L (329 bhp) Rover K-Series engine, and a drag coefficient of less than 0.25.
+Known simply as the F, the MG car features largely standard MG F components, a turbocharged 1.4 l 329 bhp Rover K-Series engine, and a drag coefficient of less than 0.25.
 On 20 August 1997, the F achieved a top speed of 217 mi/h at the SpeedWeek festivities in Bonneville, Utah, United States.